OgbonnaBlessed/blog/README.md

 Listed below are the possible errors you might encounter whilst you build this.
 Plus, I've attached the solution to each problem.

 1. Proxy error: If your terminal keeps bringing a warning of not being able to proxy between two ports, you can do the below to solve such.
--  Add a '/' to the URL of your backend, that's the port on which your backend is running on
+-  Add a '/' to the URL of your backend, that's the port on which your backend is running on.

 ## License